WebFiori/docs/database.md

 ### Retrieving Records

 To get query result, the method [`Database::getLastResultSet()`](https://webfiori.com/docs/webfiori/database/Database#getLastResultSet) can be used.
-This metho will return an object of type [`ResultSet`](https://webfiori.com/docs/webfiori/database/ResultSet).
+This method will return an object of type [`ResultSet`](https://webfiori.com/docs/webfiori/database/ResultSet).

 ``` php